 U.S. Citizenship is not required to apply.
 However, candidates must have the the proper status (green card, work visa, etc.) to work legally in the United States of America.

-How long does it take to become an EMT?
+How long does it take to become a U.S. citizen in 2020?

 The national average processing time for naturalization (citizenship) applications is 14.5 months, as of June, 2021.
 But that’s just the application processing wait time (see “Understanding USCIS Processing Times” below).
 The overall naturalization process involves more steps and a longer citizenship timeline.